nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Changed direct test imports and patch targets from PyQt6 to PySide6 or `nxdrive.drive.qt.imports`.
 - Changed the shared test event-loop fixture to create a `QApplication`, preventing a prior `QCoreApplication` singleton from aborting later QWidget tests.
-- Configured the shared `QApplication` fixture to use the offscreen platform on display-less Linux runners.
+- Configured the shared `QApplication` fixture to use the offscreen platform on Linux runners, including CI jobs that provide an Xvfb display.
+The functional suite does not require an X11-backed Qt platform plugin.
 - Made the shared `QApplication` fixture session-scoped because PySide6 can abort when a process repeatedly creates and shuts down application singletons.
 Functional `Application` method tests use a `QObject` host backed by the shared application instead of constructing a second singleton.
 - Made the session `QApplication` fixture autouse on Linux so it is created before functional tests start manager worker threads.
 Windows and macOS keep lazy creation, which preserves their passing lifecycle behavior.
 - Changed the functional `Application` method host to use an engine-free manager, mock its native QML engine, and isolate manager worker factories.
-The one broad test that needs a real account attaches its own manager and engine explicitly.
-This avoids constructing a complete Qt worker and account graph for every dialog-level assertion.
+The one broad test that needs a real account attaches its own manager and engine explicitly while its queue manager and local/remote watcher factories are isolated.
+This preserves the real DAO, binder, remote client, and signals without creating synchronization workers.
 - Added deterministic deferred deletion for the functional method host and its mocked QML application engine between tests.
 - Isolated background worker factories in macOS `Application` integration tests so short-lived `Manager` fixtures do not accumulate native Qt threads; fixtures that create real managers also close them explicitly.
 - Updated synchronous Direct Edit functional tests to request direct signal delivery when no Qt event loop is running.